blakejameson/mth-ids_security_project/README.md

 This recent study introduces a machine learning-based intrusion detection system tailored for the IoV environment, capable of identifying cyberattacks such as Denial-of-Service (DoS), Distributed Denial-of-Service (DDoS), and Brute Force attacks.
 It emphasizes data preprocessing, feature selection, and model optimization to enhance detection accuracy and efficiency.

 Influence on this project:
-  * Advanced Techniques: Incorporation of sophisticated data preprocessing and feature selection methods to improve detection performance.
+  * **Advanced Techniques**: Incorporation of sophisticated data preprocessing and feature selection methods to improve detection performance.
-  * Model Optimization: Application of hyperparameter optimization to refine machine learning models, reducing overfitting and enhancing generalization.
+  * **Model Optimization**: Application of hyperparameter optimization to refine machine learning models, reducing overfitting and enhancing generalization.